keras-team/keras/docs/sources/faq.md

 ### How can I record the training / validation loss / accuracy at each epoch?

-The `model.fit` method returns an `History` callback, which has a `history` attributed containing the lists of successive losses / accuracies.
+The `model.fit` method returns an `History` callback, which has a `history` attribute containing the lists of successive losses / accuracies.

 ```python
 hist = model.fit(X, y, validation_split=0.2)